-~~Fines are calculated according to the type of materials borrowed regardless of customer category.
+Fines are calculated according to the age category of the materials borrowed.
 Adult fine rates apply to adult materials, and child and teen rates apply to children's and teens' materials, respectively.
-(Schedule 4).
-Separate fine rates may apply to materials as specified (Schedule sec 4.2)~~
+(Schedule 4) Separate fine rates may apply to materials as specified.
+(Schedule sec 4.2 and 4.3)